kdrag0n/android12-extensions/README.md

 All versions:

-- **Settings interface to toggle every feature and apply changes without rebooting**
+- **Settings app to toggle features and apply changes without rebooting**
 - Wallpaper-based theming in light and dark modes (fully dynamic on DP2)
 - New Settings, lock screen, and notification shade UIs
 - Machine-learning back gesture